greggman/inmemfilecache/README.md

 *   `Cache.setCacheLimit`

-    Changes the the cache's size limit.
+    Changes the cache's size limit.
 If it's over this limit things will be removed from the cache until it's under the limit.

 *   `Cache.clear`